phazingazrael/TTRPGKB/Factions/Guilds/Trader's Guild.md

 17. **Liam Steelhart**
     - Role: Technology Advisor
-    - Background: Liam possesses a deep understanding of pre-war technology and its potential applications.
+    - Background: Liam possesses a deep understanding of Pre-Decimation technology and its potential applications.
 He advises guild members on utilizing technological advancements to enhance trade operations, improve logistics, and streamline communication.
-Liam's expertise helps the guild adapt to the changing world and harness the power of pre-war tech.
+Liam's expertise helps the guild adapt to the changing world and harness the power of Pre-Decimation tech.

 18. **Samantha Wildwood**
     - Role: Food Supply Coordinator